jmknopf1007/MovieReviewApp/README.md

 ## Acknowledgements

-- I want to thank Devin in mod 2 for his space_helper function idea.<br>
+- I want to thank Devin in Mod 2 for his space_helper function idea.<br>
-- I want to thank Tiffany in mod 2 for sharing the reset-pk-sequence gem.<br>
+- I want to thank Tiffany in Mod 2 for sharing the reset-pk-sequence gem.<br>
-- I want to thank Michael in mod 2 for showing me the cool-retro-term emulator.<br>
+- I want to thank Michael in Mod 2 for showing me the cool-retro-term emulator.<br>
-- I want to thank Sean in mod 1 for showing me how to use STDIN.getch.<br>
+- I want to thank Sean in Mod 1 for showing me how to use STDIN.getch.<br>
-- I want to thank Tanner in mod 1 for sharing how to make bubble letters with ASCII text.
+- I want to thank Tanner in Mod 1 for sharing how to make bubble letters with ASCII text.